WenSDA/Documentation/HA.md

 HA MAC:
 ```

 HA controls smart plugs around the church, including spot lights, audio equipment, and Christmas lights during Christmas.
 Most of these smart plugs are fiet electric.
-The two for either side of the sanctuary's spotlights are Kauf smartplugs and can be found on [Amazon](https://www.amazon.com/KAUF-Monitoring-ESPHome-Compatible-Assistant/dp/B0BJLGNPPX?th=1) or on their [GitHub Repo](https://github.com/KaufHA/PLF12)
+The two for either side of the sanctuary's spotlights are Kauf smartplugs and can be found on [Amazon](https://www.amazon.com/KAUF-Monitoring-ESPHome-Compatible-Assistant/dp/B0BJLGNPPX?th=1) or on their [GitHub Repo](https://github.com/KaufHA/PLF12).

+## Nginx Proxy Manager

+HA has a number of add-ons to allow for more functionality.
+One of which is Nginx Proxy Manager.
+The router is configured to forward any traffic from the WAN interface on ports 80 and 443 to the home assistant IP address 10.0.1.3.
+Nginx, who is configured to take ports 80 and 443, gets that traffic and is able to proxy it to another location, acting as a middle man.
+(Check the DNS documentation for more information on that)
+This means that you can go to ha.wenatcheeadventist.org, and that traffic goes to the router, to HA, to Nginx Proxy Manager, and Nginx Proxy Manager is configured to forward it back to HA at port 8123, opening the HA web interface.
+Its also configured to proxy nginx.wenatcheeadventist.org to 10.0.1.3:81, which is the IP and Port of the Nginx Proxy Manager add-on.
+This gives authorized users access to the Nginx Proxy Manager Web GUI where they can configure the proxy hosts, SSL information, and other functions.

+The HTTPS SSL certifacates come from Let's Encrypt under the email address wensdamedia@gmail.com.